dbousfie/1026eboessay/syllabus.md

 Can there be refugees from countries Canada does not recognize as refugees, such as Americans or Chinese or Brazilians or Russians?
 Theoretically yes, but focus on the groups Canada has identified as refugees so that you have academic works on the matters you want to discuss

-Other questions:

-question: where do I upload the ebo?
-Answer: it will be available under assessments --> assignments closer to the deadline.

-Question: how much is the ebo worth of my grade
-Answer: the ebo is worth 10% of the final grade in the course

-Question: what should be the file name of the assignment?
-Answer: any file name is okay as long as it is in the appropriate format

-Question: after my assignment is graded can I resubmit it?
-Answer: no, there is only one submission permitted